-KALAMAZOO, Mich.—A contemporary new dining center at Western Michigan University will open on the third floor of the new Student Center when that project is completed in the fall of 2022.
+KALAMAZOO, Mich.—A contemporary new dining center at Western Michigan University will open on the third floor of the new Student Center when that project is completed.

 The 510-seat multi-venue new dining center has full-length windows adjacent to seating, so viewing campus activity and outdoor scenery will enhance the dining experience.
 As an alternative to a view of the outdoors, there is seating that looks down on the Heart which will provide the opportunity to view the activity in the Student Center.
 There is a wide range of seating styles: community tables, booths and a large range of table and chair combinations, perfect for group seating to individual seating options.

 The vision for the new dining center is to provide fresh and healthy distinctive cuisines, with food presentation that excites all the senses.
 Appetites will be stimulated as guests view the preparation of food and make their desired selections.
 The new Student Center Dining will include student favorites, such as a salad bar and fruit station, a home-style venue, grill, desserts and a pizza station.
 New menu options and venues will complement the dining experience that students currently enjoy at Valley Dining Center.
 Carryout will be available at DASH, a grab’n go location directly next to the entrance to the dining center.